 An understanding of educational leadership is essential for healthy schools.
 Thus, it is important to consider the principal areas and primary purposes of educational leadership.

 Many leaders look at their position like a pyramid with them at the top.
-They look down on others to serve them.
-Nowadays, this image of many leaders exists in people’s minds, and they believe if the leader is not successful, it is not the mistake of their leadership but others who did not succeed in their goals.
+They look down on others, expecting others to serve them.
+This image of leaders exists in many people’s minds, and they believe that if the leader is not successful, it is not the mistake of their leadership but of other people in the organization who did not succeed in achieving the organization’s goals.

-The critical question then, is this: what is the essential part of education leadership?
-The list could begin with the principal because he or she is responsible for all that happens in the school.
-Next, the administrators because they need to provide all that is necessary for the school to function at its best.
+Every individual connected with the school is essential for positive school leadership.
+The principal’s role is important because he or she is responsible for all that happens in the school.
+Administrators are important because they need to provide all that is necessary for the school to function at its best.
 Teachers have a significant role since they are in charge of the teaching and learning process.
 Parents contribute to education because they send their precious gifts of God to our school and we should not disappoint them.
-And last, the students should be taken into consideration because they are the future and thus, the future of the church and society depends on their success.
+All of these groups should work together with students to build up our students and connect them with God because the students are the future, and the future of the church and society depends on their success.

 If we look in the New Testament, we see Jesus as a servant teacher for the world, for His people, for His disciples and for the future disciples that will finish the work in the end time.
 The leader, from Jesus’s point of view, is a servant, working together with teachers, parents, and students.
 Leaders are servants working to realize the goals of the students and the goals of our master, Jesus Christ.
 The first disciples called Jesus “Master” (John 1:37-39), and when Jesus sent the disciples to prepare for the Holy supper, He used the same word: “Master” (Matthew 26:17.18).